Skip to content

 • send the client a letter the first day they are overdue on payment as a reminder; and

-• keep an open mind to flexible payment options with your customers.
+• remain open to flexible payment options with your customers.

 What if the Client Continues Not to Pay?